rubbokate/Music-Generator/README.md

 # Project-1

 *user story*
-as a music lover i want to be able to find more genres easier when i find new music i wanna be able to sample it i want to be able to see picture of it i want it to display the genre so its easier to find i want a filter to exclude genres i dont like
+As a music lover I want to be able to find more playlists of music that I enjoy When I find new music I wanna be able to sample it, I want the playlist to display, and I want a filter to exclude genres I don’t like
+So that I can enjoy new playlist that I will be able to enjoy to listen to

 *acceptance criteria*
 GIVEN i am using a website to find music